Kai-ldr/kNN-MNIST/README.md

 2. Extract the folder
 3. If you dont have Python installed, look it up and install it with all options checked
 4. Run this command in your terminal: pip install numpy matplotlib PIL pygame scikit-learn
+5. Run the downloadMNIST.py file to download the dataset
+6. Run whatever file you want

 To run a file: